Version: 1.0

 Swiss Profile Issuance only supports IETF SD-JWT VC (see Swiss Profile VC)

-Credential Format Profiles “ISO mdoc” and “W3C VCDM” are not supported.
+Credential Format Profiles “ISO mdoc” and “W3C VCDM” are NOT SUPPORTED.

 3.3.3 Issuance Flow Variations